aburito/SceneIt/ReadMe.md

 // check user
 router.get("/", (req, res) => {
-  //returns all movies with this data [title, date, avgScore, img, genre] res.json(movies);
+  //returns all movies with this data [title, date, avgScore, img, genre] res.json(users);
 });

 router.get("/:id", (req, res) => {
-  //requesting all data from database about movie with said ID });
+  //requesting all data from database about a user with said ID });

 // registering a user member